techdivision/import-docs/02.quickstart/docs.md

 Assuming, your CSV file `var/importexport/product-import_20180403-190920_01.csv` is ready to be imported and you're using the PHAR, you can start the importer with `bin/import-cli-simple.phar import:products`.

-This invoke's the `add-update` operation with the
+This invoke's the `add-update` operation with the file from above on your Magento 2 installation.

 ### Operations